-Mastectomy, sentinel node biopsy and axillary dissection can cause nerve pain in the arm, and mastectomy can cause nerve pain on the chest wall.
-This may feel like pins and needles.
+Mastectomy, sentinel lymph node biopsy and axillary lymph node dissection can cause nerve pain in the arm or armpit, and mastectomy can cause nerve pain in the chest wall.
+This may feel like pins and needles, tingling or stabbing pain.
 It usually settles within a few weeks.
-If pain is ongoing, ask your doctor about ways to manage it.
+If nerve pain is ongoing, ask your doctor about ways to manage it.

 View the Cancer Council NSW editorial policy.